7 Reasons Why

-According to the the statisitics sourced from the National Highway Traffic Safety Administration, nearly 1000 people could die every year from "drowsy" driving.
+According to the statistics sourced from the National Highway Traffic Safety Administration, nearly 1000 people could die every year from "drowsy" driving.
 (2)

 It affects so many areas of life

 None of this even touches on the health ramifications that lacking adequate sleep can wreak upon your biology.

-I don't know about you but I'm really surprised that the need for both sleep and physical rest isn't more talk about as a subject.
+I don't know about you but I'm really surprised that the need for both sleep and physical rest isn't more talked about as a subject.